 As homeschool moms*, we usually know somewhere in our heads that we are our children's best teacher.
 But getting our hearts to believe that can be another story.
 When we're honest, many of us face a nagging fear that we just don't measure up.
+We fall prey to myths about "good homeschool moms."

-It can be easy (and quite discouraging) to look around and assume other moms have it all together.
-That we're the only ones who ever struggle.
+It can be easy (and quite discouraging) to look around and assume other moms have it all together ... that we're the only ones who ever struggle.

-As someone who has been there, done that, and made it to a new stage of parenting (where I get to enjoy my grandkids and interact with my self-sufficient adult children) ... let me encourage you here.
+As someone who has been there, done that, and made it to a new stage of parenting (where I get to enjoy my grandkids and interact with my self-sufficient adult children), let me encourage you here.
 Let's debunk a few discouraging myths that just aren't true.

 Myth #1: All "good homeschool moms" have children who perform above average.

 If your child is ready for college-level work at age 14, that's great.
 But far more of us have children who are "average" or struggling.
-And that's OK too.
+And that's okay, too.
 Really.
 Some children learn to read at age 3.
 Some learn to read at age 8 or later.
 Neither scenario makes that child more or less loved and valuable in your eyes or God's.

-Just as students in a school system range widely in their abilities, so, too, in our homes.
+Just as students in a school system range widely in their abilities, so too in our homes.
 Even with that variation, homeschoolers' scores on standardized tests still average significantly higher than non-homeschoolers.
 Plus, homeschoolers consistently receive personalized instruction from a teacher who cares greatly about their well-being and success.
 So wherever your students are academically, rest assured, you are serving your children exceedingly well.

 Myth #2: "Good homeschool moms" never struggle.